datamllab/rlcard-tutorial/README.md

 # RLCard Tutorial
 This is an official tutorial for [RLCard: A Toolkit for Reinforcement Learning in Card Games](https://github.com/datamllab/rlcard).
 We provide step-by-step instructions and running examples with Jupyter Notebook for both **Python** and **R**.
-The Python tutorial is available in Colab, where you run your experiments in the cloud without installation.
+The Python tutorial is available in Colab, where you can run your experiments in the cloud without installation.
 *   Official Website: [http://www.rlcard.org](http://www.rlcard.org)
 *   Paper: [https://arxiv.org/abs/1910.04376](https://arxiv.org/abs/1910.04376)
 *   Resources: [Awesome-Game-AI](https://github.com/datamllab/awesome-game-ai)